Robinson School Annual Education Report

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2014-15 educational progress for the Robinson Elementary School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Robinson Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-Please contact Instructional Services Director Mary Jane Evink at 616.850.5075 if you need assistance.
+If you have any questions about the AER, please contact Instructional Services Director Mary Jane Evink at 616.850.5075 for assistance.

 State law requires that we also report additional information.